Reem-G/datasciencecoursera/Helloworld.md

 ---
-title: "Hello world"
-output: word_document
+output:
+  word_document: default
+  html_document: default
 ---

 ## This is a markdown file